 Social and emotional learning and growth is a huge part of early childhood development.
 All of a child’s early experiences form their view of the world and their understanding of how they fit and function within it.

-When it comes to whining, tantrums, and generally unacceptable behaviors in toddlers and preschoolers, our job is to be calm and consistent.
+When it comes to whining, tantrums, and generally unacceptable behaviors in toddlers and preschoolers, our job is to be calm and consistent in the midst of chaos.
 A tall order?
 Yes!
 That’s where hands-on winter sensory play comes in pretty handy.

 How to Make the Winter Sensory Bottle

-- Add the snowflakes, desired amount of glitter, sequins, and fishbowl beads.
+- Add the snowflake sequins, desired amount of glitter, sequins, and fishbowl beads.

-- Use tape or glue to secure the lid.
+- Use duct tape or clear glue to secure the lid to prevent spills.

 - Shake the contents of the bottle around until the contents of the bottle